 Our faculty in the DMin in Strategic Leadership for Black Congregations are one of the program’s greatest assets.
 They are widely recognized for their expertise, scholarship, and leadership in the Church and academy.
 The scholar practitioner's teaching in the Strategic Leadership for Black Congregations track are:

-Rev. Dr. Reginald Blount is assistant professor of formation, youth and culture at Garrett-Evangelical Theological Seminary, senior pastor of Arnett Chapel AME Church, co-executive director of the Garrett-Evanston Freedom School Program, and program director of the Garrett-Evangelical Young Adult Initiative.
+Rev. Dr. Reginald Blount is associate professor of formation, leadership, and culture at Garrett-Evangelical Theological Seminary, senior pastor of Arnett Chapel AME Church, co-executive director of the Garrett-Evanston Freedom School Program, and program director of the Garrett-Evangelical Young Adult Initiative.
 He has spoken nationally and internationally at numerous conferences and workshops helping faith communities envision new and creative ways to minister to, with, and on behalf of young people.

 Rev. Dr. Michael C.R.
 Nabors is senior pastor of Second Baptist Church of Evanston.
 With extensive experience both in the church and in the academy, Nabors has sought to build bridges and erase the gap between the local community, the church, and the academy.
 As a result, Nabors has received over 100 community, church, and ministry awards for leadership and service.
 He has also served as director of the master of divinity and student life programs at Ecumenical Theological Seminary, where he is professor of homiletics and African American religious history.
 He also taught at Ashland Theological Seminary, Calvin Theological Seminary, and Marygrove College.
 Nabors primary academic interest is in helping students practice homiletical preparation for preaching in the changing world of the 21st century.